Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/getting-started/about.md

 * iOS and Android
 * XR platforms running on Windows, Android, and iOS operating systems
 * Most [**closed platforms**](https://unity.com/platform-installation), such as consoles.
 Contact us for more information about specific closed platforms.
+  * When working with PlayStation consoles, Sony has a few Netcode-specific policies while testing and before launching your game live.
+Refer to Sony's internal documentation for more information.
+This content is protected by Sony's NDA.

 :::caution Using WebGL
 Netcode does not support the WebGL platform because it does not allow access to IP Sockets.